 The City of Steinbach is again participating in the provincial Dutch Elm Disease and Invasive Species Monitoring programs this summer.
 Monitoring is done through visual inspections and trapping of adult insects, aerial surveys and remote sensing.

-- Surveyors wear high visibility vests and government issued identification.
-This year, staff will also be wearing masks or other personal protective equipment (PPE), due to COVID-19.
+- Inspectors wear high visibility vests and government issued identification.
+Staff may also be wearing masks due to COVID-19.

-- In support of physical distancing measures, staff may not approach every resident or house before entering onto properties to conduct surveys.
+- Our staff may not approach every resident or house before entering onto properties to conduct inspections.

-- Surveyors will still ring doorbells or knock on doors prior to taking branch samples, marking trees, or identifying firewood piles for removal under the Dutch elm disease management program.
+- Surveyors will ring doorbells or knock on doors prior to taking branch samples, marking DED infected trees, or marking elm firewood for removal under the Dutch elm disease management program.